 Therefore, the number of does a buck should breed would depend on his age, but you should also take his health into account.

-You also need to ensure that all of his nutritional needs are met, especially during the mating period.
+You also need to ensure that all of his nutritional needs are met at all times but especially preparing for the breeding season and during the mating period.

 Goat in Heat